endless-sky/endless-sky/docs/readme-cmake.md

 You can get a list of integration tests with `ctest --preset <preset>-integration-debug -N`.

 (You can also use the `<preset>-release` preset for a release build, and the output will be in the Release folder).

-If you want to build the game without any tests, add `--target EndlessSky` to the command.

 Replace `<preset>` with one of the following presets: